This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Preheat the oven to 400°F. Grease a standard-sized muffin pan.
+• Preheat the oven to 400°F and grease a standard-sized muffin pan.

-• In a separate bowl, combine the eggs, melted butter, buttermilk, vegetable oil, lemon zest, lemon juice, and lemon and vanilla extracts.
+• In a separate bowl, combine the eggs, melted butter, buttermilk, vegetable oil, lemon juice, lemon zest, lemon extract and vanilla extracts.

-• Stir into the dry ingredients, add the poppy seeds and combine thoroughly.
+• Stir the wet ingredients into the dry ingredients, then add the poppy seeds and combine thoroughly.

 • Spoon the batter into the muffin pan.
 Bake for 20 to 25 minutes or until lightly golden and a toothpick inserted in the center comes out clean.

-• Transfer muffins from pan to a cooling rack immediately.
+• Transfer muffins from the pan to a cooling rack immediately.

 Nutrition